rothgar/netdata-wiki/Writing-Plugins.md

 Plugins may also be disabled by writing the keyword `DISABLE` on their output.
 This keyword must be alone in its line.

 Plugins may also be disabled by netdata if they are writing things that netdata does not understand.

-### Plugins run forever

-Plugins have to be designed in such a way to stay alive for multiple iterations.

-> This is very important for the resources consumed by netdata as a total.
-CPU resources are scarce, while memory resources are not to the same degree.
-Of course there must be a balance, but CPU resources must be respected above all other.
-So, writing plugins that can stay alive and repeatedly collect and send data to netdata, is the best way of doing it.

 ### Generating data for netdata